 CDs by folk rockster Ritt Deitz have followed..
 Jim Schwall (of Siegel-Schwall Band fame) released his first solo acoustic CD on Uvulittle in late 2007.

-2008 brought a new CD by Jenny Magnus (of Maestro Subgum & the Whole.)
+2008 brought a new CD by Jenny Magnus (of Maestro Subgum and the Whole.)

 In addition to the artists that Uvulittle releases and promotes, we also distribute a catalog of incredible music.
 Ranging from pop to experimental to bluegrass to etc, etc..
 We listen to tons of stuff and pick the best and most creative music to share with our devoted core customers.